Xinglab/isoCirc/isoCirc_pipeline/README.md

  * cano: canonical
  * high: high-confidence (canonical and high-quality alignment around SJ/BSJ)
  * FSM: full splice match
- * NIC: novel in catelog
+ * NIC: novel in catalog
- * NNC: novel and not in catelog
+ * NNC: novel and not in catalog

 ## <a name="FAQ"></a>FAQ
 ## <a name="contact"></a>Contact